Some time ago, a report about the most common vectors for data breaches and related issues was released.

 Attachments are useful

-The problem begins with the fact that email attachments are darned useful.
+The problem begins with the fact that email attachments are useful.

 I have a file, and I want to get it to you.
-Often the quickest and easiest way to do so is to simply compose an email to you, attach the file and press Send.
-After that, magic happens.
+Often the quickest, easiest way to do so is to compose an email to you, attach the file, and press Send.
+Magic happens.

-For example, it’s not uncommon for folks to want to submit a screen shot with their Ask Leo! question.
+For example, it’s not uncommon for folks to want to submit a screenshot with their Ask Leo! question.
 The best way to do that?
-Submit the question, and then reply to the confirmation email message with the screen shot image as an attachment.
+Submit the question and then reply to the confirmation email message with the screenshot image as an attachment.
 Nothing could be simpler.
-Taking the screen shot was probably the hardest part of that process.
+Taking the screenshot was probably the hardest part of the process.